marklogic-community/corb2/README.md

 POST-BATCH-MODULE=post-batch.xqy
 ```

-##### sample 8 - adhoc tasks (xquery modules live local to filesystem where corb is located.
-Any xquery module can be adhoc)
+##### sample 8 - adhoc tasks (XQuery modules live local to filesystem where CoRB is located.
+Any XQuery module can be adhoc)
 ```
 XCC-CONNECTION-URI=xcc://user:password@localhost:8202/
 THREAD-COUNT=10